jonashackt/calyxos/README.md

 So for me in the end it comes down to personal choice.
 As for a general purpose phone with __much more privacy__ than a default phone, I would suggest CalyxOS.

+__BUT__: There is this https://www.youtube.com/watch?v=4To-F6W1NT0 going on (same as the comments in news.ycombinator.com/item?id=28091157, so I will not use Graphene)

 ### Compatibility with "special apps"